test1477/dfdfd/jason_docker_csv.md

-I apologize for the confusion.
-It seems that the `process_repository` function is missing from the script.
-Let me provide you with a complete, corrected script that includes all necessary functions and addresses the syntax error:
+Certainly!
+I apologize for the confusion earlier.
+Here's a complete, updated script that should address all the issues we've discussed and run without errors:

 ```python
 import requests